crazko/statie-web/source/_docs/github-pages.md

 You can read more about [building pull requests](https://docs.travis-ci.com/user/pull-requests/) or deploying to [Github Pages](https://docs.travis-ci.com/user/deployment/pages/) in the official documentation.

-Notice the usage of the variable `$GH_TOKEN` we just created - this adds Travis rights to make changes.
+Notice the usage of the variable `$GITHUB_TOKEN` we just created - this adds Travis rights to make changes.
 Now the Travis is able to push to your Github repository for you!

 ---